hharryyf/codeforcepractice/README.md

 371. Special Segments of Permutation (diff=2400, small to large) The key is realizing the small to large trick actually works by some time complexity analysis. https://vjudge.net/problem/CodeForces-1156E

+372. Awards For Contestants (diff=2500, sparse table) I'm very confused, why this is a 2500 problem? https://vjudge.net/problem/CodeForces-873E